 - Uber Eats also does not exist in Istanbul.
 If you’d like to order food in, you’ll need to use the local apps: Getir and Yemeksepeti.
 Getir does not accept foreign credit cards, nor the ability to pay when the food arrives, so we used the Yemeksepeti app, where everything is in Turkish (thank goodness for photos and Google Translation app!) and you can pay either via credit card or in cash when they drop off your groceries / food.

-TIP: The majority of folks reading this blog, are likely going to Istanbul for a holiday, but if there happen to be any digital nomads like us, or folks planning a longer-term stay in Istanbul, this will be especially applicable to you.
+TIP FOR LONGER STAYS IN ISTANBUL: The majority of folks reading this blog, are likely going to Istanbul for a holiday, but if there happen to be any digital nomads like us, or folks planning a longer-term stay in Istanbul, this will be especially applicable to you.
 If you’re ordering food or grocery delivery through this app, copy and paste this phrase into the checkout: “Yabanci kredi karti kullanilacaktir, uygun cihaz getiriseniz sevinirim”, which means “I am using a foreign credit card, please bring the appropriate machine.”

 - English is not widely spoken at all.
 You’ll need to use your Google translate app frequently here, and learn the basics.
 (By the way, it took me all of five days to finally remember how to say thank you in Turkish!)
 The way to pronounce it is Teh-sheh-cue (like a queue) -lar.